wso2/docs-is/en/docs/guides/login/session-persistence.md

 ## Key aspects in session persistence

-Upon considering the persistence of data relevant to the critical path and high concurrency situations, the following key aspects are improved.
+Upon considering the persistence of data relevant to the critical path and high-concurrency situations, the following key aspects are improved.

 - **Data clean-up**